haroldwongms/openshift-enterprise/README.md

 6.  nodePrefix: prefix to be prepended to create host names for the Nodes
 7.  nodeInstanceCount: Number of Nodes to deploy
 8.  adminUsername: Admin username for both OS login and OpenShift login
-9.  adminPassword: Admin password for both OS login and OpenShift login
+9.  adminPassword: Password for OpenShift login
 10. cloudAccessUsername: Your Cloud Access subscription user name
 11. cloudAccessPassword: The password for your Cloud Access subscription
 12. cloudAccessPoolId: The Pool ID that contains your RHEL and OpenShift subscriptions